Jump to main content

 The ideas of the key profile area are central in numerous cooperative joint projects in which the University of Cologne is involved.

-Collaborative research center (SFB) 1357: "Microplastics - Laws of formation, transport, physico-chemical behavior and biological effects: From Model to Complex Systems as a Basis for New Approaches" explores the formation, migration, and effects of microplastics and develops new approaches to solving this immense environmental problem.
+Under the leadership of the University Bayreuth the CRC1357: "Microplastics - Laws of formation, transport, physico-chemical behavior and biological effects: From Model to Complex Systems as a Basis for New Approaches" explores the formation, migration, and effects of microplastics and develops new approaches to solving this immense environmental problem.
+The WG Christina Bogner participates in a subproject.

 with comparative studies in arctic ice regions.
 Since 1981 there has been coordinated funding of polar research in Germany by the German Research Foundation (DFG). (...)
 The projects funded in the programme phases 2003-2007 and since 2008 and the scientific results achieved are presented in detail on the web pages of the Priority Programme www.spp-antarktisforschung.de.
 These show that there is a broad-based, highly qualified and motivated group of scientists in Germany who, with the help of SPP 1158, are making a clearly visible contribution to the pressing issues of international polar research.